TMS Clinical Evidence

-Three clinical studies completed in the US have formed the foundation for approval of TMS by health insurers and the FDA.
+Three clinical studies completed in the US have formed the foundation for the approval of TMS by health insurers and the FDA.
 Below are two figures from the Neuronetics Clinical study, which was the first approved in the US.
-These figures portray the patient population treated and the clinical results.
+These figures portray the patient population treated and clinical results.
 These clinical results are displayed side-by-side with the STAR*D clinical trial for antidepressant efficacy.
-Although the studies are not head-to-head studies, the graph shows that continuous medication trials are less likely to relieve depressive symptoms than the previously tried medication.
+Although the studies are not head-to-head studies, the graph shows that continuous medication trials are less likely to relieve depressive symptoms than previously tried medication.

 Avery, D, et al. Transcranial Magnetic Stimulation in the Acute Treatment of Major Depressive Disorder: Clinical Response in an Open-label Extension Trial.
 J Clin Psychiatry, 69:3, March 2008.